yamork779/claude-commit-vscode/README.md

 - **One-click commit message generation**: The sparkle button ✨ you know and love, right in VS Code's Source Control panel
 - **Powered by your Claude CLI**: Uses your existing Claude installation – no extra API keys or subscriptions needed
 - **Context-aware analysis**: Understands your git diff to generate meaningful, conventional commit messages
+- **Edit with feedback**: Not satisfied?
+Click "Edit with feedback" to refine the message with AI assistance
+- **Multi-line commit support**: Generate detailed commits with body and footer for complex changes
+- **Model selection**: Choose between Haiku (fast), Sonnet (balanced), or Opus (most capable)
 - **Bilingual support**: Works in English and Ukrainian
 - **Flexible backend**: Automatically uses Claude CLI, with API fallback option
+- **Auto-discovery & caching**: Finds and remembers your Claude CLI path automatically
+- **Progress indicators**: See exactly what's happening during generation
 - **Seamless VS Code integration**: Works directly with the built-in Git interface

 ## Requirements